 It comes entirely from these twenty lines;

-To us all towns are one, all men our kin.
+A true ladder going straight to Heaven.-Daoist text -To us all towns are one, all men our kin.
 Life's good comes not from others' gift, nor ill.
 Man's pains and pains' relief are from within.
 Thus have we seen in visions of the wise !." - Tamil Poem-